MukitCSTE/UVicSENG360Labs/lab06/index.md

 ## Create a script to test cgi ##

 Create a simple "hello world" script in perl.
 Test it.
 Call this script `test.cgi` and place it in the `/usr/lib/cgi-bin` folder.
-Place it such that you can access it at [http://localhost/cgi-bin/test.cgi](http://localhost/cgi-bin/test.cgi) (if you are in the VM) or [http://localhost:3080/cgi-bin/test.cgi](http://localhost:3080/cgi-bin/test.cgi) (from the host machine) to test it.
+Place it such that you can access it at [http://localhost:3080/cgi-bin/test.cgi](http://localhost:3080/cgi-bin/test.cgi) (from the host machine) to test it.

 ```perl
 #!/usr/bin/perl